 15. App (Application)

-An app is a software program designed to perform specific tasks on a mobile device or computer.
+Developers design apps as software programs that perform specific tasks on mobile devices or computers.
 Apps range from social media platforms like Facebook to productivity tools like Google Drive.
 They are an essential part of smartphones, providing functionality tailored to users’ needs.

 16. Touchscreen